RosettaCommons/documentation/MergePDBMover.md

 * no_design_label: Use the add_residue_label to define parts you don't want designed

 * init_overlap_sequence:[input_pose|xml_pose|both]: which pose do you want initialize the overlap rotamers

+* duplicate_rmsd_pose_threshold: rmsd for eliminating duplicate poses.
+For speed does not work >1.0

 Caveats: